KashifAlam407/Gesture_Controlled/README.md

 ## 📜 License & Contribution

-This project is open source (add your LICENSE file, e.g. MIT).
+This project is open source (MIT LICENSE).
 Feel free to fork, contribute new projects, improve documentation, and submit pull requests.

 ---